algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 Name: Lonus Tirvalds
 Age: 45
 Job: Data scientist
+Place: Berlin, Germany

+Behaviors: Lonus to do his job efficiently and use the most optimal tools for his job.
+He is using Harfang 3D in C++ and python

 Description:
 Lonus is a data scientist, he uses Harfang 3D to visualize the data in 3Dimensions collected from a VR simulation to determine human behavior in a specific situation.

+Needs & goals: Lonus wants to have the fastest, the most efficient and the most secure way to visualize the data he is collecting from a VR simulation.

+Use case: Lonus is interested about learning and using Rust, to be more efficient and to have a better performance in his job, it will also bring him new opportunities for his carrer to learn a new language.
 ```

 ### Persona 2